zoom-c/docs/trezor-faq/general.rst

 How do I connect TREZOR to my computer?
 ---------------------------------------

 TREZOR acts like an USB HID device which connects to your computer via a micro USB cable (like a keyboard or a mouse).
-You won't need to install any drivers; everything you'll need is a Bitcoin wallet (like Multibit, Electrum etc.) capable to communicate with the device.
+You won't need to install any drivers; everything you'll need is a Bitcoin wallet capable to communicate with the device.

 What happens when I use TREZOR for the first time?
 --------------------------------------------------